ChetanSharan/nlp-models-collection/README.md

-# An Artificial Intelligence Model for Natural Language Processing |A Case Study
+# An AI Model for NLP | A Case Study
 This is a case study developed for comparing multiple AI Models for a same data set.
 The data is hosted on [HuggingFace](https://huggingface.co/datasets/toughdata/quora-question-answer-dataset) website.

 ## Methodology